 Where is God in our tragedies?

-Two thousand years ago, this same question is bought to Jesus by His disciples, in light of two local tragedies, recorded in Luke’s Gospel (Luke 13:1-5).
-Some of the devout Galileans while offering sacrifices and worshiping in the temple, the cruel Roman governor of Judea, Pontius Pilate, viciously and maliciously desecrated the temple by sending his troops and slaughters these people, and mixed their blood with the blood of the animal, sacrifices on the alter.
-And another incidence, where tower of Siloam fell over, and killed 18 people.
+Two thousand years ago, this same question was brought to Jesus by His disciples, in light of two local tragedies, recorded in Luke’s Gospel (Luke 13:1-5).
+Some of the devout Galileans while offering sacrifices and worshiping in the temple, the cruel Roman governor of Judea, Pontius Pilate, viciously and maliciously desecrated the temple by sending his troops and slaughters these people, and mixed their blood with the blood of the animal, sacrifices on the altar.
+And another incident, where the tower of Siloam fell over, and killed 18 people.
 These people were presumably, walking down the street, minding their own business, and the tower fell on their heads, and they were crushed.

 Those who were killed by the Roman troops and those who died when the tower fell may have been upstanding citizens.
 But in the vertical dimension, in our relationship to God, none of them was innocent, none of them were righteous, and the same is true for us.
 Jesus was reminding all of us that there is ultimately no such thing as an innocent person.
 Every human being is guilty of trespassing God’s holy law.